ietf-wg-cellar/matroska-specification/tagging.md

 </Tags>
 ```

-Some combination of different Tag UID elements are not possible.
+Some combinations of different Tag UID elements are not possible.

 A `TagChapterUID` and `TagAttachmentUID` can't be mixed because there is no overlap
 with a Chapter and an Attachment that would make sense.